-This one-off documentary for Christmas Day on ITV follows Royal cameraman Peter Wilkinson, who has been ever-present at the Queen’s public engagements for 18 years.
+This new one-off documentary for Christmas Day on ITV follows Royal cameraman Peter Wilkinson, who has been ever-present at the Queen’s public engagements for 18 years.

 With special access to key Royal engagements, this programme paints a fresh portrait of the Queen as Peter films her during a state visit by the Chinese president, at a Royal garden party at Buckingham Palace, on a visit to Essex and in Scotland on the momentous day she became the longest serving monarch in British history.